Nigeria passport & NIS · Last verified: July 2026

 United Kingdom: High Commission London; Consulates in Manchester and Edinburgh (confirm current locations on immigration.gov.ng).
 UK passport booths often output 35×45 mm but cropping and background may not match NIS — verify before you submit.

 Digital NIS portal: Upload at passport.immigration.gov.ng before or alongside your mission appointment.
-Minimum 600×800 px JPEG.
+Need 600×800 px JPEG under 2 MB with head 50–69% of the frame.
 PixID checks crop, head size, and file size for NIS export — it does not alter your face.

 Nigerian missions in the US (reference):